FAQ on Impasse, Mediation, and Fact-Finding

 How does fact-finding work?

-An impartial three-person fact finding panel will be convened to review the arguments and proposals from both sides and issue a set of non-binding recommendations for an agreement.
+If mediation does not result in agreement, an impartial three-person fact finding panel will be convened to review the arguments and proposals from both sides and issue a set of non-binding recommendations for an agreement.
 In this case, the District and the union would each appoint one member to the fact-finding panel.
 Then, they mutually agree on a neutral, independent fact-finding panel chairperson from a list of qualified labor relations professionals supplied by the state, or if the parties cannot agree then a neutral chairperson will be assigned.

 What is involved in the fact-finding hearing?